InteractComp: Evaluating Search Agents With Ambiguous Queries

 \subsection{Data construction and Verification}

 Our construction methodology draws inspiration from BrowseComp's answer-first approach~\citep{wei2025browsecomp}, but fundamentally shifts focus from search complexity to ambiguity resolution.
 The central challenge in constructing such a benchmark is creating questions that appear reasonable yet systematically lack information for confident resolution.
+As a related line of work examining tip-of-the-tongue retrieval~\citep{ch2025browsing,arguello2021tip}, where users provide incomplete or noisy descriptions due to memory failure.
 We observe that user ambiguity is particularly pronounced when dealing with similar concepts that share overlapping attributes, it is in these scenarios that additional clarification becomes truly necessary rather than merely helpful.

 This observation leads us to design a systematic target-distractor methodology.
-We deliberately pair an target entity with a similar popular entity (the distractor), crafting questions using only their shared attributes while hiding distinctive information as context.
+We deliberately pair a target entity with a similar popular entity (the distractor), crafting questions using only their shared attributes while hiding distinctive information as context.
 This construction ensures that: (1) questions admit multiple plausible interpretations including the popular distractor, making direct answering unreliable; (2) the target answer possesses all described attributes, ensuring verifiability; and (3) distinctive attributes hidden in context provide clear disambiguation paths through interaction.
-Algorithm~\ref{alg:data-construction} formalizes this pipeline, which we detail in the following subsections alongside our two-stage verification process.
+More generally, our target-distractor construction follows the broader trend of evaluating model reasoning under structured constraints, where success depends on satisfying hidden or constrained conditions rather than surface-level pattern matching~\citep{yang2026thinking}.
+Algorithm~\ref{algorithm:data-construction}formalizes this pipeline, which we detail in the following subsections alongside our two-stage verification process.